European-XFEL/Karabo/doc/concepts/general_concepts.rst

 	self.remote().get("/a/remote/device", "A")

-If you depend on executing some code whenever a property on a device changes *property monitors* come in use.
-They allow to register a callback to be executed whenever the property changes:
+If you depend on executing some code whenever a property on a device changes *property monitors* come into use.
+They allow you to register a callback to be executed whenever the property changes:

 .. code-block:: Python